The author is on a mission to find legitimate money-making opportunities to share with the world. She shares what she has learned here.

 2. I’ve Always Heard That You Shouldn’t Have to Pay to Get a Job

-If you’re used to checking out opportunities before you pay ‘the fee’ to join, then you’ve heard this mantra a million times… ‘never pay a fee to get a job.’
-If you hear that there are a million work at home data entry jobs, and one company has access to them all, and it is only $49.95 for administration costs to get access to these one million companies, don’t do it.
-Same goes for surveys.
+If you’re used to checking out opportunities before you pay "the fee" to join, then you’ve heard this mantra a million times—"never pay a fee to get a job."
+If you hear that there are a million work-at-home data entry jobs, and one company has access to them all, and it is only $49.95 for administration costs to get access to these one million companies, don’t do it.
+The same goes for surveys.
 It’s not necessary to pay a fee to get a list of marketing research companies who will pay for your opinion.
 That information is readily available.
-So, of course when you get ready to join an MLM and find out there’s a whopping sign up fee, the red flag goes up.
+So, of course, when you get ready to join an MLM and find out there’s a whopping sign-up fee, the red flag goes up.

 4. No One’s Ever Heard of the Product

 Oftentimes, when you bite the bullet and decide to get into an MLM, you are promised that your upline will help, but as soon as they get your money, no one is to be found.
 You're left out in the cold having to do what we talked about in #3, hunt down your old high school classmates and see if they'll take the bait.
-If that doesn’t work, you might get desperate and Google the term ‘MLM leads’ and pay a bunch more money for a list of people who are supposedly primed and ready with credit card in hand.
-Armed with little to know inside information on the product you’re trying to sell, this could be a nightmare.
+If that doesn’t work, you might get desperate and Google the term "MLM leads" and pay a bunch more money for a list of people who are supposedly primed and ready with a credit card in hand.
+Armed with little-to-now inside information on the product you’re trying to sell, this could be a nightmare.

 There are MLM companies out there that have helpful uplines.
-Kyani, for example, offers lucrative bonuses based upon what goes on in your downline.
+Kyani, for example, offers lucrative bonuses based on what goes on in your downline.
 It is highly beneficial for a Kyani representative to assist any reps, personally sponsored or not, in growing their businesses.
-The example of Kyani is a great one because the pay and commission is good to begin with, but gets even better when you help out those underneath you.
+The example of Kyani is a great one because the pay and commission are good to begin with but get even better when you help out those underneath you.
 Find an MLM that doesn't leave you out in the cold.

 Fear is a tricky thing.
 All sorts of people are afraid of all sorts of things.
 Do you get the high-school magazine-selling kids at your door every few months or so?
 You know, the ones claim to be headed for Europe or Australia or somewhere divine?
 I'll bet some of them are afraid, too, but it's their job to knock on doors and convince people that they are helping out and getting something they like in return for it.

 Most of us still believe that it's just impossible to get rich.
-Despite the success stories that we hear about Bill Gates, Michael Dell, or even the lady who created ‘green’ cleaning supplies when doctors couldn't figure out why her child was constantly sick, we still believe that it can't happen for us.
-Let me repeat, if this is your belief, than you will never have the opportunity to get rich quick, or even get rich.
+Despite the success stories that we hear about Bill Gates, Michael Dell, or even the lady who created "green" cleaning supplies when doctors couldn't figure out why her child was constantly sick, we still believe that it can't happen for us.
+Let me repeat: If this is your belief, then you will never have the opportunity to get rich quickly or even get rich at all.

-The other problem with the term ‘get rich quick’ is that most of the people who use this term promise great riches in a short amount of time with little to no work on your part.
+The other problem with the term "get rich quick" is that most of the people who use this term promise great riches in a short amount of time with little to no work on your part.
 These are the opportunities that are too good to be true.
-If you get yourself into the right MLM and get yourself into the right attitude, you may not be a millionaire overnight, but you could very possibly and quite easily achieve financial riches that you could have never dreamed of working 9-5 for a corporate office.
-And with some MLM opportunities, it's even quite possible to achieve millionaire status within a few months, or a couple years at most.
+If you get yourself into the right MLM and get yourself into the right attitude, you may not be a millionaire overnight, but you could quite easily achieve financial riches that you could have never dreamed of working 9 to 5 for a corporate office.
+And with some MLM opportunities, it's even quite possible to achieve millionaire status within a few months or a couple of years at most.
 What you put into whatever you do will determine the results you take away from the experience.

 10. I Thought Pyramid Schemes Were Illegal

-The term ‘scheme’ often gets confused with the word ‘scam.’
-We all know what a scam is and we are all advised to try to stay advised and as far away as humanly possible from anything that smells remotely of SCAM.
-The term ‘scheme’ can merely be defined as ‘a plan, design, or program of action to be followed.’
-Pyramid schemes ARE, in fact, illegal.
+The term "scheme" often gets confused with the word "scam."
+We all know what a scam is, and we are all advised to try to stay advised and as far away as humanly possible from anything that smells remotely of a scam.
+The term "scheme" can merely be defined as "a plan, design, or program of action to be followed."
+Pyramid schemes are, in fact, illegal.
 Many people confuse MLM opportunities with pyramid schemes.
 The difference is this: MLM opportunities are accompanied by a (usually) worthy product.
-Within the MLM opportunity you have the option to sell products to potential customers, in addition to offering the business opportunity to potential distributors.
+Within the MLM opportunity, you have the option to sell products to potential customers, in addition to offering the business opportunity to potential distributors.

 11. I Need a Real Job